awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_VisualizationQuery.md

 1. Choose the **Visualization** tab\.

    The results are shown as a line graph\.
-To switch to a stacked area chart or bar chart, choose the arrow next to **Line** at the upper right of the graph\.
+To switch to a bar chart, pie chart, or stacked area chart, choose the arrow next to **Line** at the upper left of the graph\.